-A centrifugal pump has an efficiency of 80% at its optimal design point.
+A centrifugal pump has an efficiency of 80% at its optimal design point (where efficiency is maximized) for the case of pumping water at ambient conditions.
 The impeller diameter is 8 inches.
-At the design point conditions, the volume flow rate is 800 gallons per minute of water, the dynamic pressure at the pump outlet is (measured with a pitot tube) is 4.5 atm gage pressure, the power input to the pump is 1.66 horsepower, and the impeller rotation rate is 1170 rpm.
+At the optimal design point conditions, the volume flow rate is 800 gallons per minute of water, the stagnation pressure at the pump outlet is 4.5 atm higher than that at the pump inlet, the power input to the pump is 1.66 horsepower, and the impeller rotation rate is 1170 rpm.
 To obtain a higher flow rate, the pump is to be fitted with a new motor that will operate at 1750 rpm.
-Use dimensional analysis to find the new flow rate, the new dynamic pressure at the outlet, and the new power needed for the new pump configuration.
+Use dimensional analysis to find the new flow rate, the new change in stagnation pressure across the pump, and the new power needed for the new pump configuration.
+You may assume that at the new conditions the pump will operate where its efficiency is maximized.

-To begin your analysis, assume that the pump head (in units of pressure), the power to the pump (in energy per time), and the pump efficiency (which is dimensionless) are each functions of the volumetric fluid flow rate, the fluid density, the impeller rotation rate (in rpm), the impeller diameter, and the fluid density.
-Also assume that the difference in height (z) between the pump inlet and outlet is negligibly small, and also neglect the difference in fluid velocity between the pump inlet and outlet.
-Assume finally that the gauge pressure at the pump inlet is 0 atm.
-Then, using the impeller rotation rate (in rpm), the impeller diameter, and the fluid as repeating parameters, derive the dimensionless groups that apply.
+To begin your analysis, assume that the pump head change (in units of energy per unit mass), the power to the pump (in energy per time), and the pump efficiency (which is dimensionless) are each functions of the volumetric fluid flow rate, the fluid density, the impeller rotation rate (in rpm), the impeller diameter, the fluid viscosity, and the fluid density.
+Also assume that the difference in height (z) between the pump inlet and outlet is negligibly small.
+If needed, you may also neglect the difference in fluid velocity between the pump inlet and outlet.
+You may also make any other reasonable assumptions, but you must fully justify any additional assumptions that you make.
+Then, using the impeller rotation rate (in rpm), the impeller diameter, and the fluid density as repeating parameters, derive the dimensionless groups that apply.
 Finally, assume that the effects of viscosity are negligible to arrive at your solution.